Certificate Program

 Program Description

-This interdisciplinary workforce education and training certificate program provides generalist-level education in aging, public health and palliative care, including geriatrics and health policy and advocacy.
-The overarching framework of this virtual 2021 Spring course offering is public health, orienting the learning experience to the contexts and challenges presented by the COVID-19 pandemic.
-The course aims to build knowledge, capacity and generalist-level skills for those working in the aging, health and social services fields, and provides a foundational curriculum as well as elective concentrations in:
+This interdisciplinary workforce education and training certificate program provides generalist-level education in aging, public health and palliative care, including geriatrics, gerontology, social work, psychology, health policy and advocacy, and pastoral and spiritual care.
+The overarching framework of this virtual course offering is public health and palliative care, orienting the learning experience to the contexts and challenges presented by serious or chronic illness and death or dying, as well as pandemics, disasters, migration, and humanitarian crises.
+The course aims to build knowledge, capacity and generalist-level skills for those working in the aging, health and social services fields, and provides a foundational curriculum in the following knowledge areas:

-- Public Health Law and Policy and Bioethical Issues
+• Public Health Law and Policy, including Palliative Care and Bioethical Issues

 Certificate